Bangka islands - North Sulawesi

 Only 10 minutes by boat this site consists of a series of large underwater pinnacles that break the surface.

-The current can be strong and visibility is around 15 metres.
 The depth is between 5 and 40 metres.
 There is so much marine life and an abundance of soft Corals; you will need to dive this site more then once.
-Sahuang has it all, from big to small.

 The pinnacles are surrounded by Snappers, Surgeon fish, Fusiliers, Batfish, Angelfish and red-tooth Triggerfish.